 Changes to Registration

-Students are able to make changes to their registration online during the registration and change of program periods each semester, but all changes must be approved by the student's academic advisor.
+Students are able to make changes to their registration online during the registration and change of program periods each semester.
+Students are expected to consult with their academic advisors for approval.

 A “hold” on an account prevents a student from registering.
 Students may check for holds by logging on to Student Services Online (SSOL).
 Possible reasons for having a hold include significant debt to the University (financial hold); failure to provide evidence of required inoculations (health hold); overdue library books (library hold); or other academic, disciplinary, or administrative reasons designated by GS (dean's hold).
 Students with a dean's hold must contact their GS advisor.